SkoUtes/cloudlab-ondemand-profile/README.md

 To start up an instance, log in to CloudLab and create a new experiment using the `slate-open-ondemand` profile.

-1. First SSH into both nodes and go to the `/local/logs` directory.
+1. First SSH into all three nodes and wait for `node1` and `node2` to finish their startup scripts.
+These nodes are for Open OnDemand and Keycloak respectively.
-2. Use `watch tail install.log` to monitor the progress of the installation.
+2. Use `watch tail /local/logs/install.log` to monitor the progress of installation on each node.
 When it's completed use `certbot --version` to make sure that certbot is installed, and then switch to the root user with `sudo -i`.
-3. In the `/local/repository` directory, run the `ondemand_config.sh` script on node1 and `keycloak_config.sh` script on node2.
-Follow the prompts and input your email to get up letsencrypt certs.
-When running the OnDemand script, use the FQDN of the node which should be visible in the CloudLab portal.
+3. On node1 run the command `/local/repository/ondemand_config.sh` and on node2 run `/local/repository/keycloak_config.sh`.
+When prompted enter your email and to input a DNS name, type `hostname -A` in the terminal of the requested node.
 4. When that's done, you should be able to see Open OnDemand and Keycloak at `https://ondemand.example.host` and `https://keycloak.example.host`.
 To get the hostname aliases, run the `hostname` command in the terminal.

 ### Keycloak Authentication